 The Ifield Medical practice is a group of six doctors - three female and three male - working as a general partnership known as Ifield Medical practice.
 The partnership cares for around 10,000 patients.

 The practice has been approved for GP and medical student training.
 Each year one or more fully qualified doctors with experience in hospital medicine may spend time with the practice as part of their preparation to become general practitioners.
 They share all aspects of patient care and the partners welcome their contribution to the team.
 Occasionally, medical students, district nurses in training and student community midwives may also spend time with the practice.

 If you are unwell out of hours, please Choose Well and choose the most appropriate service.

-Online access to your medical record is now available , as well as the ability to book/cancel appointments and order repeat medication online.
+Online access is still available to view your medical record. and to order your repeat medication online (3 working days notice required) For a medication that is 'acute' this could take longer than 3 days.
 These services are available for all patients over the age of 16.
 We recommend that you sign up to the NHS app if you wish to take advantage of this service.

 Patient information leaflet

 In view of patient safety it is sometimes necessary to move medication from the repeat list to acute medication.
 This does not mean that the medication has been stopped, but it cannot be ordered on-line.

 Please be aware that to book an on-line appointment you cannot have more than two appointments already booked.